folio-org/folio-ansible/roles/create-tenant-admin/README.md

 # create-tenant-admin

-Create a tenant superuser
+Bootstrap an admin user.
+This role will disable authtoken for a tenant, create a user, permissions user, credentials, and service-points-users record, assigning the permission `permissions.all` to the user, then re-enable mod-authtoken.

 ## Prerequisites

 * A running Okapi system with the users, login, and permissions interfaces enabled for the tenant.
-  * If authtoken is enabled for the tenant, this role will disable and re-enable it.
+  * If `authtoken` is enabled for the tenant, this role will disable and re-enable it.
+  * If `service-points-users` is enabled for the tenant, this role will create a service-points-users record.

 ## Usage